junhypark/Tomato/README.md

 Although whisper is developed in Python 3.9.9 and PyTorch 1.10.1, fortunatley Python 3.8.10 and PyTorch 2.3.0 is also runnable

+And thanks to OpenAI, it is also runnable in Python 3.8.10 and PyTorch 1.11

+So, we donot need to update any of them!

 for setup,

 ```pip install git+https://github.com/openai/whisper.git```